News / May 23, 2026

 - DoD, DHS, CBP, and FAA communication timelines;

-- the reason a ten-day restriction was announced and then lifted within hours;
+- why a ten-day restriction was announced and lifted within hours;

 - the laser system used, its operating area, and its safety envelope;